Duco

 Supported functionality

-The Duco system consists of multiple nodes.
-Each node appears as a separate device in Home Assistant, connected to the main ventilation box:
+Each supported node appears as a separate device in Home Assistant, connected to the main ventilation box.
+The sections below describe which entities Home Assistant creates for those supported node types.

 Fan

-The fan entity lets you control the ventilation speed of a node.
+The fan entity on the main ventilation box lets you control the ventilation speed.
 You can set the speed as a percentage or switch back to automatic mode.

-- Auto preset: Same as speed 0%; hands control back to Duco.
+- Auto preset: Same as speed 0%.
+Clears the override and returns to automatic mode.

 When a connected wall unit (such as a UCCO2) triggers a timed speed override on the Duco box, Home Assistant reflects the current ventilation level as a percentage.
 These timed states cannot be set from Home Assistant; writing a speed always uses the permanent manual mode (a continuous override with no time limit).